kaionabuco/shoui520.github.io/docs/routine.md

 ### Stage: First ever reading practice: Japanese subtitles!

 Today, you'll start reading practice for the first time!
-It's going to be quite tough, but don't worry if you can't understand it!
+It's going to be quite tough, but don't worry if you can't understand most of it!
 Every bit counts!

 First, practice *kana* for 10 minutes.